m-miley/NYC_CitiBike_Analysis/README.md

 **Overall Trip Duration by Number of Rides per Minute**
 ![Screen Shot 2022-06-25 at 6 36 15 PM](https://user-images.githubusercontent.com/100544761/175793596-3bb4de7d-3592-4216-89f4-9b616a907c08.png)
-- From this graph, it's clear that highest ride counts are 4-7 minutes long overall.
+- From this graph, it's clear that highest ride counts are 4-7 minutes long overall, mode is 5.
 However, the average ride duration is still 17.5, calculated in another sheet.
 <br/><br/>

 **Trip Duration by Gender**
 ![Screen Shot 2022-06-25 at 6 38 38 PM](https://user-images.githubusercontent.com/100544761/175793648-568d3140-2c61-4876-8e7b-b06597f4c5f7.png)
-- A finer look at how genders compare with trip with ride count and trip duration.
+- A finer look at how genders compare trips to ride count and trip duration.
 They all seem to follow a similar pattern overall, peaking near 5 minutes before dropping off.
 However, female and unknown genders declines more gradually than males.
 <br/><br/>

 **Weekly Trips by User Type by Gender**